 The number of shares beneficially owned by each stockholder, director or officer is determined according to the rules of the SEC and the information is not necessarily indicative of beneficial ownership for any other purpose.
 Under SEC rules, shares are considered to be "beneficially" owned if a person, directly or indirectly, has sole or shared voting or investment power with respect to such shares.
-In addition, a person is deemed to beneficially own shares if that person has the right to acquire such shares within 60 days of [ · ].
-No executive officer or director holds any class of equity securities other than Masco common stock or Masco equity awards that may give them the right to acquire beneficial ownership of Masco common stock, and it is not expected that any of them will own any class of equity securities of SpinCo other than common stock following the distribution.
+In addition, a person is deemed to beneficially own shares if that person has the right to acquire such shares within 60 days of [·].
+No executive officer or director holds any class of equity securities other than Masco common stock or Masco equity awards that may give them the right to acquire beneficial ownership of Masco common stock, and it is not expected that any of them will own any class of equity securities of TopBuild other than common stock following the distribution.
 Unless otherwise indicated, the address for each beneficial owner who is also a director or executive officer is 260 Jimmy Ann Drive, Daytona Beach, Florida 32114.

-Shares Ben Owne •
+Shares Ben

-Name and Address of Beneficial Owner Number Percent
+Name and Address of Beneficial Owner(1) Owne Number Percent

-Named Executive Officers and Directors(1)
+Named Executive Officers and Directors

 Gerald Volas

 Robert M. Buck

 John S. Peterson

 Dennis W. Archer

+Carl T. Camden

+Joseph S. Cantie

+Alec C Covington

+Mark A. Petrarca

+Margaret M. Whelan

-All executive officers and directors as a group ([·] individuals)
+All executive officers and directors as a group (14 individuals)

-5% Holders(2)
+5% Holders

-BlackRock Inc.(3) 21,197,965 6%
+BlackRock Inc.(2) 21,197,965 6%

 40 East 52nd Street, New York, New York 10022

-Capital World Investors(4) 31,748,751 8.9%
+Capital World Investors(3) 31,748,751 8.9%

 333 South Hope Street, Los Angeles, California 90071

-The Vanguard Group(5) 27,238,709 7.6%
+The Vanguard Group(4) 27,238,709 7.6%

 100 Vanguard Blvd., Malvern, Pennsylvania 19355

-\ Indicates that the percentage of beneficial ownership does not exceed 1% of the outstanding shares of common stock.

-- (1) We are in the process of finalizing our executive officers and directors following the Separation, and we will provide further information regarding the stock ownership of our executive officers and directors in an amendment to the Form 10 of which this Information Statement forms a part. - (2) Ownership information for expected 5% holders of SpinCo common stock is based on the number of Masco's outstanding shares of common stock. - (3) Based on a Schedule 13G filed with the SEC on January 30, 2015, on December 31, 2014, BlackRock Inc. (through certain of its subsidiaries) beneficially owned 21,197,965 shares of Masco common stock, with sole voting power over 18,280,588 shares and sole dispositive power over all of the shares. - (4) Based on a Schedule 13G filed with the SEC on February 13, 2015, on December 31, 2014, Capital World Investors is deemed to have beneficially owned and have sole voting power and sole dispositive power over 31,748,751 shares of Masco common stock as a result of Capital Research and Management Company acting as an investment advisor.
-Capital World Investors disclaims beneficial ownership of all of these shares. - (5) Based on a Schedule 13G filed with the SEC on February 11, 2015, on December 31, 2014, The Vanguard Group and certain of its subsidiaries beneficially owned 27,238,709 shares of Masco common stock, with sole voting power over 607,788 shares, sole dispositive power over 26,653,004 shares and shared dispositive power over 585,705 shares.
+- Indicates that the percentage of beneficial ownership does not exceed 1% of the outstanding shares of common stock. - (1) Ownership information is based on the number of Masco's outstanding shares of common stock.
+We will provide beneficial ownership information for our expected directors and officers in an amendment to this Information Statement. - (2) Based on a Schedule 13G filed with the SEC on January 30, 2015, on December 31, 2014, BlackRock Inc. (through certain of its subsidiaries) beneficially owned 21,197,965 shares of Masco common stock, with sole voting power over 18,280,588 shares and sole dispositive power over all of the shares. - (3) Based on a Schedule 13G filed with the SEC on February 13, 2015, on December 31, 2014, Capital World Investors is deemed to have beneficially owned and have sole voting power and sole dispositive power over 31,748,751 shares of Masco common stock as a result of Capital Research and Management Company acting as an investment advisor.
+Capital World Investors disclaims beneficial ownership of all of these shares. - (4) Based on a Schedule 13G filed with the SEC on February 11, 2015, on December 31, 2014, The Vanguard Group and certain of its subsidiaries beneficially owned 27,238,709 shares of Masco common stock, with sole voting power over 607,788 shares, sole dispositive power over 26,653,004 shares and shared dispositive power over 585,705 shares.